-Our suppliers take every precaution to package and store the timber products so that mould is not able to grow however on occasion it will happen where air has not been able to freely circulate to the components located in the middle of the kits.
+Our suppliers take every precaution to package and store the timber products so that mould cannot grow; however, occasionally, it will happen when the air has not been able to circulate freely to the components in the middle of the kits.
 If you find any mould present, you can remove using a wet cloth or brush or pressure washed off.
 Once assembled and exposed to the open air, the mould should not return.